NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 We will use the percent overall work impairment due to health as our productivity measure.

 Now, we can correlate productivity lost with having or not having a mental illness.
 Because I'm not sure respondents understood that an answer of 5 on a scale of 1-10 would be interpreted as a 50% reduction in effectiveness, I'm hesitant to interpret this as a percentage.
 If we speak about points in the abstract:
-- When regressing lost productivity on mental conditions diagnosed and intuited: Being diagnosed with a mental condition is correlated with 42 points of lost productivity, and Intuiting one has a mental illness (as opposed to having been diagnosed with one) is correlated with a lost of ~27 points of lost productivity
+- When regressing lost productivity on mental conditions diagnosed and intuited: Being diagnosed with a mental condition is correlated with 42 points of lost productivity, and Intuiting one has a mental illness (as opposed to having been diagnosed with one) is correlated with a loss of ~27 points of lost productivity
 - Each additional diagnosed mental illness is correlated with a ~15 point in productivity loss.

 The regressions carried out are: